 Whenever more than three people get together anywhere in America, there is usually going to be food involved.
 That’s a great thing and adds to the fun of the event.
 Whenever you introduce food, you also introduce waste, so let’s look at some ways that we can mitigate or eliminate the waste from these types of events, and even put the waste to great use inside the community without having to place anything in a landfill.

 If it is summer time, you can bet that burgers, hot dogs, ribs or pizza will be on the menu, and all of them require one thing: A disposable plate and other types of disposable tableware.
 Instead of just simply coming up with a way to dispose of the trash from the street fair, what if we did a little advance planning and turn the trash into something beneficial.
 Instead of serving the food on foam plates, we used a compostable, disposable plate?
-If the cups, cutlery straws, napkins, etc. were all made from a compostable material like sugar cane or bamboo, which are both annually renewable materials, we could compost all of the disposable tableware items, and the waste food material from the street fair and turn it into compost.
+If the cups, cutlery straws, napkins, etc. were all made from a compostable material like natural molded fiber, which are both annually renewable materials, we could compost all of the disposable tableware items, and the waste food material from the street fair and turn it into compost.
 That compost can then be used by folks at the local community garden, or could be sold to the town’s residents for use in their own yard to grow plants, herbs and maybe even what will be for sale at next month’s street fair.